hyrsh/homelab-rpi/mkdocs/docs/07_hprx_vpn/lp_hprx_vpn.md

 # HAProxy & VPN

-To get a semi-high available entrypoint to our cluster from inside my local net and the public internet I decided to setup [HAProxy](https://www.haproxy.org/) with 2x instances and also install a VPN client ([WireGuard](https://www.wireguard.com/)) on the same nodes to enable simple DNS settings and local controlled policies.
+To get a semi-high available entrypoint to our cluster from inside my local net and the public internet I decided to setup [HAProxy](https://www.haproxy.org/) with 2x instances and also install a VPN client ([WireGuard](https://www.wireguard.com/)) on the same nodes to enable simple DNS settings, local controlled policies and connection to my VPS running on a CSP.

 The idea behind this is that every URL called that reaches the cluster is controlled by a [load balancer](https://www.geeksforgeeks.org/system-design/what-is-load-balancer-system-design/) policy/restriction **before** it reaches the cluster machines.
 I apply rate-limiting, maximum connection thresholds and throttling to different URLs to avoid melting my cluster and bandwidth.